SpacyXVIK/Expenses_Tracker_v02/README.md

 Managing app settings (biometric)

+Note- All Screenshots are provided inside the images folder, so please check out.

 Why Provider?
 ✅ Simple to implement
 ✅ Lightweight and recommended by the Flutter team
-✅ Easy to scale for this app’s use-case
+✅ Easy to scale for this app’s use case

 ⚡ Challenges & Solutions
 1. Handling Recurring Expenses Automatically